 Naga Thai, CBD

-It’s been awhile since Brisbane city welcomed a modern Thai restaurant like this, with Naga Thai adding more than a few new aromas to the busy dining scene of Eagle Street Pier.
-The colourful, vibrant restaurant opened towards the end of last year and has since been teeming with Thai lovers thanks to the family recipes of Bangkok-born chef Suwisa Phoonsang and a focus on regional dining.
-I dare anyone not to fall in love with the moreton bay bug pad thai, smashed green papaya salad, or the Jasmine-tea smoked duck red curry.
+It’s been a while since Brisbane city welcomed a modern Thai restaurant like this, with Naga Thai adding more than a few new aromas to the busy dining scene of Eagle Street Pier.
+The vibrant restaurant opened towards the end of 2020 and has since been teeming with Thai lovers thanks to the family recipes of Bangkok-born chef Suwisa Phoonsang and a focus on regional dining.
+I dare anyone not to fall in love with the Moreton bay bugs pad Thai, smashed green papaya salad, or the Jasmine-tea smoked duck red curry.

 Contact: (07) 3220 0505